OfirD1/react-pro-sidebar/README.md

 Notes:
 - If `npm install` in the `demo` folder doesn't work (seemingly because of npm package resolve issue), try `npm install --force` and it should work.
+- `demo` can be moved into any external folder.
+In that case, it's recommended to use `npm link` in the following way:
+  1. Run:

+     ```bash
+      cd react-pro-sidebar
+      npm link
+      npm install
+      npm run build
+      cd demo
+      npm install
+      npm link react-pro-sidebar
+      cd ..
+      ```
+  2. Then, go to `demo\package.json` and remove the reference to `react-pro-sidebar`.
+  3. While in `react-pro-sidebar`, run:

+      ```bash
+      npm run start:demo
+      ```

 ## Notes regarding this fork